skulpt/skulpt/functions.rst

 about what the variables are used for.

-All Python functions return ``None`` whenever they do not return another value.
+All Python functions return ``None`` unless there is an explicit return statement with a value other than ``None.``
 Consider the following common mistake made by beginning Python programmers.
 As you step through this pay very close attention to the return value in the local variables listing.
-Then Look at what is printed when the function returns.
+Then look at what is printed when the function returns.

 .. codelens:: ch04_clsquare_bad